read(2) — Linux manual page

 This is caused by client side attribute caching, because most if

-not all NFS clients leave st_atime (last file access time)
+not all NFS clients leave st_atime (last file access time) updates

-situations this will substantially increase server load and
+substantially increase server load and decrease performance.

 BUGS top